Spiritual, Moral, Social and Cultural Education

 Children are taught about all forms of bullying and are encourage to challenge others when faced with wrong choices.
 E-safety is an on-going priority and the school has an active E-Safety team, with pupil representatives.
 Pupils are also given responsibility to support their peers in their roles as Play Leaders and School Councillors.

 We aim foster a school community in which all pupils are included and where children are taught to celebrate their differences.
 Our School Council encourages pupils to cooperate and communicate with each other and the curriculum provides opportunities for children to develop an interest in, and understanding of, the way communities and societies function at a variety of levels, including the lives of pupils in other countries and events that take place in our local area.
-The new curriculum driver – possibilities, allows children to explore how people can grow up to fulfil a wide range of roles in today’s modern society as well as fostering their own future aspirations.
+Our value -Aspirations, allows children to explore how people can grow up to fulfil a wide range of roles in today’s modern society as well as fostering their own future dreams.

 All stakeholders at Salisbury Road are dedicated to taking every opportunity to ensure that our pupils are taught to appreciate and respond to a variety of aesthetic experiences and cultural activities.

 Performing arts are embraced and as a result, our children’s lives are enriched.
 Each year all children in the school are provided with the experience of performing to their friends and family.
-All pupils learn to play the Ukulele in year 4 and enjoy the opportunity to perform for the local community.
-The school also has a school choir.
+All pupils learn to play a musical instrument for one year in KS2 and enjoy the opportunity to perform for the local community.
+The school also has a school choir and Theater group.
 Since September 2014 children have been provided with the opportunity to learn to play a musical instrument, this has grown in popularity over the last few years, with now more than 40+ children learning instruments such as: the guitar, keyboard, and violin.